 I trained at The Sherwood Psychotherapy Training Institute and am accredited by the UK Council for Psychotherapy (UKCP) and a member of the British Association of Counselling and Psychotherapy (BACP).

-I offer a free, no obligation initial consultation.
-If we then decide to work together my fee is £50 per session (50 minutes) with individual clients and £70 per session with couples.
+My fee is £55 per session (50 minutes) with individual clients and £75 per session with couples.

 Concessions may be available.
 Please contact me to discuss further.